joseyose/joseyose/README.md

 ### Hello there 👋

-I am an artist, a perpetual tinkerer and a software engineer.
+I am leader, lead vfx technical artist, and a software engineer.

 I find inspiration in the interactions of my daily life, the music I listen to, bike rides, my family and the things I hear and see around our beautiful cosmos.